Zoealexandra/portfolio/README.md

 # Full-stack-boilerplate
 A go-to set up for full stack

-This branch is designed with comments throughout the code to provide explanations on the how and why the code exists

 ## Webpack module bundler
 1. Adding the base webpack module builder
   ```Yarn add webpack```